jerryryle/rogueportal/docs/index.md

 ### Create and Configure Network Interfaces
 I tried creating separate files for `br0` and `wlan0` in the `/etc/network/interfaces.d` folder, but I could not get that to work correctly.
 The `wlan0` interface would not be properly added to the `br0` bridge on boot.
 I could only get this to work if I listed both in the `/etc/network/interfaces` file and put the `auto` lines for both interfaces up top.

-Edit the interfaces configuration file with this command:
+Open the interfaces configuration file with this command:
 ```bash
 sudo nano /etc/network/interfaces
 ```